Aerokiu/IdolSync-Fandom-Explorer/README.md

 # IdolSync-Fandom-Explorer
- Tracks the activities of the 4 Horsemen of Ikemen Music Anime fandoms on Tumblr among other things.
+ Tracks the activities of the 4 Horsemen of Ikemen Music Anime fandoms on Tumblr.
+Among other things.